inpho/topic-explorer/README.md

     ```
 5. Access at [http://localhost:18020](http://localhost:18020).

+## Usage
+1. Train LDA models on a file, folder of text files, or folder of folders of text files:

+    ```
+    python train.py PATH
+    ```

+2. Launch the topic explorer using the auto-generated config file:

+    ```
+    python launch.py config.ini
+    ```

+3. Press Ctrl+C to quit all servers.

+See the sample configuration files in the `config` directory for examples of how to extend the topic explorer.

 ## Publications
  -  Jaimie Murdock and Colin Allen.
 (2015) *Visualization Techniques for Topic Model Checking* in Proceedings of the 29th AAAI Conference (AAAI-15).
 Austin, Texas, USA, January 25-29, 2015.